 If you’ve got this far without a coffee break or a lunch stop, then now would be a good time!
-I’ve been to Batchen Street Coffee for coffees and lunch, it’s a great chilled out space with an excellent toastie menu and impressive cake cabinet.
+I’ve been to Batchen Street Coffee for coffee and lunch, it’s a great chilled-out space with an excellent toastie menu and impressive cake cabinet.

 As we were nearing Burns night at the time of our last visit, my haggis and beetroot relish toastie was my choice.
 I don’t drink the stuff but Mr B assures me coffee is very good and he enjoyed the space for working in.

-For a main meal, on a prior visit we’ve eaten pizza at Scribbles which seems one of the most popular places in Elgin.
+For the main meal, on a prior visit, we’ve eaten pizza at Scribbles which seems one of the most popular places in Elgin.
 They also serve local ice cream from Stew & Drews who are based in Hopeman (Aside: the ice cream shop in Hopeman is well worth a visit in summer!).

 Back onto Batchen Street, and for fans of stationery and funky cards, there’s one place to hit up – Pencil Me In.
 They’ve got a great selection of prints and accessories, and they even do a pencil personalisation service with some crackers of slogans for that special someone in your life.
 If you can’t get to Elgin, definitely take a look at their website!

-Just next door from Pencil Me in is a new taproom/beer emporium – Against the Grain.
+Just next door from Pencil Me In is a taproom/beer emporium – Against the Grain.
 While it was closed in the earlier part of the day when we were in Elgin, it opens in the afternoons and evenings (closed Mondays and Tuesdays).

-While we’re mentioning beers, a special mention goes to the Drouthy Cobbler, known for top notch meals using Speyside ingredients, a huge array of beers,whiskies and gins, comedy and music events.
+While we’re mentioning beers, a special mention goes to the Drouthy Cobbler, known for top-notch meals using Speyside ingredients, a huge array of beers, whiskies and gins, and comedy and music events.
 We were recommended here and were sorry to miss out but hope to make a visit when we’re next passing!

 For a local Moray family farm business which produces beef, eggs, tatties and other vegetables, definitely head out of town to Allarburn Farm Shop which has a café and farm shop.
 80% of products sold are from local producers, bakers, butchers or from Allarburn’s own production.

-Adjacent is a Nelson’s column-esque memorial to the Duke of Gordon, a real focal point from other points in the town.
+Adjacent is Nelson’s column-Esque memorial to the Duke of Gordon, a real focal point from other points in the town.